 For those who are looking for a truly unique autumn experience, there is no better destination than Seward Highway in Alaska.

 This scenic route winds its way through some of the most beautiful countryside in the state, offering views of mountains, glaciers, and wildlife.
 Fall is also an excellent time to see the Northern Lights, and there are few places in the world where they are more visible than Seward Highway.

 10. Columbia River Gorge Scenic Area – Oregon and Washington

 There’s no better way to experience the beauty of autumn than by taking a road trip through the Columbia River Gorge Scenic Area.
 This region, which spans Oregon and Washington, is home to some of the most stunning fall foliage in the country.
-You can continue your journey as a loop around Mt Hood to combine this road trip with stunning mountain scenery.
+You can continue your journey south as a loop around Mt Hood to combine this road trip with stunning mountain scenery.

 No matter where you’re located in the United States, there’s sure to be a gorgeous fall road trip destination within driving distance.
 So what are you waiting for?
 Start planning your trip today!